-As the clock ticks further past midnight, more and more people head out, as their sections are finished.
-Soon, only news, sports and opinion are left.
+As the clock ticks farther past midnight, more and more people head out as their sections are finished.
+Soon, only news, sports, and opinion are left.

-1:13 a.m.
+I:13 a.m.

 The design editor's phone rings with a call from the printer, asking if we have any pages to send.
-While we would be annoyed, the design editor sounds calm and collected.
-Even if we're behind schedule, he assures the printer everything will be fine, and we'll give her more pages soon.
+While we would be annoyed, he sounds calm and collected.
+Even if we're behind schedule, he assures her that everything will be fine, and we'll give her more pages soon.

-1:34 a.m.
+I:34 a.m.